elizondovalencia/thefamouscarlos.github.io/README.md

     - This was a 36 hour project sprint (I hope that it doesn't show!).

 ## Closing thoughts
-I meant it when I said that this project is free for your corporate use, I hope you enjoy it, truly!
+I meant it when I said that this project is free for your corporate use, I hope you enjoy it (and use it!) truly!
 While I'm sad that I won't be the man that you hire this round I do hope to work with you in the near future.
-If you want to extend this project into something official and want to have me work on it, please do let me know, I love working with great brands.
+If you want to extend this project into something official and want to have me work on it, please do let me know, I love working with great brands like yours.
 In any case, Thank you for the chance you gave me and I hope to hear from you soon!
 P.D Please let me know what your people think of the concept, be it positive or negative!
 I want to better my skills and that feedback would help!
 - Best,